Gerald L. K. Smith: Personal life and death

 Smith married Elna Sorenson in 1922.
 The couple adopted their only child, whom they named Gerald L. K. Smith Jr.

-Smith died age 78 on April 15, 1976 of pneumonia in Glendale, California.
+Smith died age 78 on April 15, 1976, of pneumonia in Glendale, California.
 His wife took over the Christian Nationalist Crusade at his death.
 With his wife, he is buried adjacent to the Christ of the Ozarks statue, where hymns are continuously played near the graves.

 Works

-Smith is claimed to be the originator of the following quotation, often wrongly attributed to others (in particular Baptist pastor, author, and political commentator, Adrian Rogers, who quoted it in a sermon without attribution):
+Smith is claimed to be the originator of the following quotation, often wrongly attributed to others (in particular Baptist pastor, author, and political commentator Adrian Rogers, who quoted it in a sermon without attribution):

-According to the Congressional Record of 1958, it had also been said by U.S. Senator James Eastland of Mississippi during his address at the November 13, 1957 annual meeting of the Illinois Agricultural Association.
+According to the Congressional Record of 1958, it had also been said by U.S. Senator James Eastland of Mississippi during his address at the November 13, 1957, annual meeting of the Illinois Agricultural Association.

-Smith read Henry Ford's book The International Jew, which became one of his favorites; Smith sold many copies of this book, which he reprinted.
+Smith read Henry Ford's book The International Jew, of which he noted, "The day came when I embraced the research of Mr. Ford and his associates and became courageous enough and honest enough and informed enough to use the words: 'Communism is Jewish.'"
+Smith sold many copies of this book, which he reprinted.